Achieving a Healthy Weight

 Rice, couscous, potatoes, oats, dairy products incl. butter, alternative milks, coffee, honey, dried fruit

-Enjoy: a wide variety of colourful vegetables, salads, fresh herbs, fresh fruits, fresh or frozen berries, nuts, olives, sweet potatoes, quinoa, pulses, beans, quality meats (beware of meat glue), poultry, game, fish, eggs, tofu, olive oil, avocado oil, coconut oil, mustard, fermented foods, herbal teas, individual herbs and spices,
+Enjoy: a wide variety of colourful vegetables, salads, fresh herbs, fresh fruits, fresh or frozen berries, nuts, seeds, olives, sweet potatoes, quinoa, pulses, beans, quality meats (beware of meat glue), poultry, game, fish, eggs, tofu, olive oil, avocado oil, coconut oil, mustard, fermented foods, herbal teas, individual herbs and spices,

 There are many cookbooks and online recipes out there, so enjoy exploring!

-Never go grocery shopping when hungry!!
+In addition: Never go grocery shopping when hungry!!

 Dedicate a notepad/journal to your food planning, where you can also keep track of your progress, and put time aside for this highly important task